 WHAT TO DO: Residents and visitors enjoy theatre, dance, music and comedy performances at the Oakville Centre for the Performing Arts.
 They can visit the museum at Erchless Estate, located in the home of the Chisolms, Oakville’s founding family.
 Other points of interest include galleries, historical societies and local architecture, especially in heritage neighbourhoods.

 Among the many special attractions and activities for the whole family, Oakville’s annual WaterfrontFestival and Jazz Festival draw crowds from around the GTA.
 The community also provides plenty of recreational opportunities.
 Golfers can play at one of seven golf courses, including PGA-recognized Glen Abbey Golf Course, which has hosted the Canadian Open for many years.

-Enjoy over 2,400 acres of park space, many with groomed hiking trails, or join a recreation centre which provides programs for all ages.
-For boaters, Oakville features two picturesque harbours with docks and slips for sail and powerboats.
+Enjoy over 2,400 acres of park space, many with groomed hiking trails, or join a recreation center that provides programs for all ages.
+For boaters, Oakville features two picturesque harbors with docks and slips for sail and powerboats.
 The Oakville Public Library’s Events Calendar is the ultimate resource for everything happening in the Town of Oakville, including the acclaimed Jazz Festival.

 Every November, in honour of Remembrance Day, Town Hall hosts the Shadows of War exhibit, which is generously provided by the Oakville Museum of Erchless Estate.
 The Oakville and Bronte legions also organize their own public Remembrance Day ceremonies in early November.